Building Bright Futures Through Libraries and Learning

 Nyamuga Special School

-In 2016, Project Humanity volunteers raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
+To date Project Humanity volunteers have raised over $2000 to purchase desks and chairs specifically designed to meet the physical needs of the children at Nyamuga.
 The furniture was manufactured near Rusinga, which also contributed to supporting the local community.

-In 2015 Project Humanity volunteers also worked hand-in-hand with the children of Nyamuga to paint the rooms of their new dorm building.
-We also donated toothbrush kits and provided additional funds for the school to purchase a three-month supply of grains.
+Project Humanity volunteers also worked hand-in-hand with the children of Nyamuga to paint the rooms of their new dorm building.

 We are looking for additional opportunities to support these very special children.